tianlutech/mediterranea-marine-nextjs/README.md

 Make a short briefing

-Link to the WIKI
 ### Set Up

-- Installation
+- Installation (npm install or yarn install)
-- How to connect to the backend (in local or staging)
-- Default users or how to create a default user.
-- Other requirements
-- Trouble shooting: Any issue that happens during set up

 ### Run

-- How to run the project
+- How to run the project (npm run dev or yarn dev)
-- Other commands and their use.
-(Document the commands in your package.json)

 ## Deployment